-The proposed residential development is mapped mostly within zones of "nominal" liquefaction potential, is shown as being in "low to moderate" liquefaction potential, Zone C3 (Figure D) due to the presence of older alluvium.
-However, the site should be considered Nominal Liquefaction potential due to lack of groundwater and granitic bedrock within 5 to 8 feet of the ground surface based on boring logs
+The proposed residential development is mapped mostly within zones of "nominal" liquefaction potential, Zone A (Figure D) based on the property being underlain by granitic bedrock.
+The western area of the site is shown as being in "low to moderate" liquefaction potential, Zone C3 (Figure D) due to the presence of older alluvium.
+However, the site should be considered Nominal Liquefaction potential due to lack of groundwater and granitic bedrock within 5 to 8 feet of the ground surface based on boring logs (Appendix A).